piffpaffpuff/woocommerce-delivery-notes/readme.txt

 **Easy plugin translation platform with GlotPress tool:** [Translate the plugin here](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/woocommerce-delivery-notes)

 **Made your own translation?:** [Just send it in](http://genesisthemes.de/en/contact/)

-*Note:* All my plugins are internationalized/ translateable by default.
-This is very important for all users worldwide.
-So please contribute your language to the plugin to make it even more useful.
-For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/), which works fine on Windows, Mac and Linux.

 == Credits ==
 Thanks to WooThemes company and WooCommerce team for promoting this plugin on their official homepage as well as on the download page here on wordpress.org! ;-)